alejo740/puzzle_tiles/README.md

-# puzzle_tiles
+# puzzle tiles Game

-This is the base code structure of a puzzle game.
+This is the base code structure of a puzzle game (Without assets).
 Made with [Flambe](https://github.com/aduros/flambe)